135 Awesome Blog Post Ideas That Will Earn You Money

 People will find your content valuable when they benefit something from it.

-Your content might entertain them, make them laugh and forget their worries, gives them solutions to their problems.
+Your content might entertain them, make them laugh and forget their worries, give them solutions to their problems.

 If your audience finds your content worthwhile and precious, it is VALUABLE.